 With the next block halving taking place this year, we may see a decline in new miners, but does bitcoin have enough momentum to climb further?
-Time will tell, but history is a good preface for the resilience of this cryptocurrency.
+Time will tell, but history is a good preface for the resilience of this cryptocurrency as the dollar declines.
 I for one will continue to collect and trade with bitcoin while holding onto the hope that the dollar will make a comeback.
 Being a deregulated currency, bitcoin has a lot of advantages that the dollar will not be able to compete with over time, albeit an old and established money.

 For current bitcoin values: Coinbase.com/charts